Domain name resolution is the process by which internet users receive the address of the domain they were looking for.

 4. Flush the DNS cache of your device.
 You can do that by accessing the Command Prompt (as an administrator) and performing the following command:

 If you had a previous IP address of a domain that is no longer available, now you have deleted it.
 The device performs a DNS resolution again, and it should get the new IP address.

 5. The last resort is to contact your ISP and tell them the problem.
-There is a chance that it is related to its equipment or software and can fix it.
+There is a chance that it is related to its equipment or software, and it can fix it.
 Or maybe it is blocking some websites on purpose.
 You can at least try to find an answer from it.

 Why do we need recursive servers?

+Theoretically, authoritative nameservers are enough to keep the DNS resolution process running.
 You can think that the only kind of DNS servers we need is authoritative, but imagine how much load they will need to take if all the complete queries get to them.

-For decreasing the load and increasing the speed, there are recursive servers that keep the DNS records with the information needed to access a particular website for a defined period of time.
+For decreasing the load and increasing the speed, there are recursive servers (DNS resolvers) that keep the DNS records with the information needed to access a particular website for a defined period of time.
 This time is called TTL (time to live), and the process is named DNS cache.
 There are such recursive servers in the internet service providers that keep the information for many websites for the period of time defined by the TTL.